zCoreGroup/zcoregroup.github.io/_posts/2023-09-15-reflections-on-the-congressional-hackathon.md

 ##### Innovations Galore
 The Hackathon was abuzz with pitches focused on aiding Congress with tasks such as case management, scheduling, information abstraction, and document comparison.
 The key trend?
 The majority of the solutions revolved around Software-as-a-Service (SaaS) products.
 The emphasis was on providing Congress with custom, efficient tools.
 However, there were concerns about the ownership and maintenance of these tools by external companies, which could pose challenges down the line.

-Being a part of zCore Group, we were thrilled to witness the plethora of ideas that resonated with our observations from the event.
-Our own observations highlighted the SaaS-centric nature of the solutions presented, with not a single open-source solution being pitched.
+We were thrilled to witness the plethora of ideas that resonated with our observations from the event.
+Our own observations highlighted the SaaS-centric nature of the solutions presented.
 This shift is indicative of the evolving tech landscape and Congress's ever-growing need for tailored solutions.

 ##### Institutionalized Success
 The steadfast growth and institutionalization of the Hackathon aren't mere coincidences.
 They reflect the event's positive impact on legislative tech over the years.
 Ideas discussed in previous hackathons have come to fruition, like the API for Congress.gov, digital intake forms for constituents, and the transformation of draft legislation from PDFs to more user-friendly formats.